Make a Pilgrimage to West and South-West Kintyre

 Parish Church, A'Chleit

 This Church was built in 1787 to replace the earlier parish-church of Killean.
-It stands on a prominent site overlooking the Atlantic Ocean and is of rectangular plan measuring 20.7 metres Northeast to Southwest by 10.2 metres transversely.
-It is an example of 18th century church architecture of a type widely built in West Highlands and Islands to replace earlier Medieval structures.
-The building's striking ‘bird cage’ belfry, surmounted on a triangular pediment, is probably a 19th century addition.
+It stands on a prominent site overlooking the Atlantic Ocean and is rectangular, measuring 20.7 metres north to south by 10.2 metres transversely.
+It is an example of 18th-century church architecture of a type widely built in the West Highlands and Islands to replace earlier Medieval structures.
+The building's striking ‘bird cage’ belfry, surmounted on a triangular pediment, is probably a 19th-century addition.
 A funerary monument commemorating Colonel Norman MacAlister of Clachaig, governor of Prince Edward Island, who died in 1810, is positioned immediately beside the pulpit.

 The church stands on a sea promontory halfway between the villages of Muasdale and Tayinloan, approximately 17 miles North of Campbeltown.